 As your application grows in size, its complexity increases exponentially.
-Syndicode has already published the article to help you understand the necessity of a microservice approach.
+Syndicode has already published articles to help you understand the necessity of a microservice approach and how to build an on-demand app.
 Now we are here to explain why microservices are the proven solution for making your applications easier to understand and scale.
 Let’s discover how to split your Rails application using microservices.

 We devote this material to the topic of how a Rails app can grow into a microservices architecture.

 If you already have a monolith Rails application and understand the necessity of making it easy to scale, this article is just what you need.
 The icing on the cake is our additional set of reasons and requirements for a Ruby on Rails microservice application.
 Here we go!

 Despite there are both pros and cons of the microservices approach (you can find it in our relative materials), if you are facing a monolith application which has become unmaintainable and difficult to deploy, it’s time to split it.

 A microservices architecture decouples individual components of a service, basically, each component becomes an application of its own.
 All microservices are connected using defined APIs, making it possible to have autonomous teams work on individual pieces of the application, mostly without breaking each others functionality.